bxparks/AceButton/README.md

 activated by calling `pinMode(pin, INPUT_PULLUP)` on the given `pin`.
 This mode is very convenient because it eliminates the external resistor, making the wiring simpler.

+The 3 resistors `Rc1`, `Rc2` andc `Rc3` are optional current limiting resistors.
+They help protect the microcontroller in the case of misconfiguration.
+If the pins are accidentally set to `OUTPUT` mode, then pressing one of the buttons would connect the output pin directly to ground, causing a large amount of current to flow that could permenantly damage the microcontroller.
+The resistance value of 220 ohms (or maybe 330 ohms) is high enough to keep the current within safety limits, but low enough compared to the internal pullup resistor that it is able to pull the digital pin to a logical 0 level.
+These current limiting resistors are good safety measures, but I admit that I often get lazy and don't use them when doing quick experiments.

 The AceButton library itself does *not* call the `pinMode()` function.
 The calling application is responsible for calling `pinMode()`.
 Normally, this